spencerdodd/kernelpop/README.md

 This option allows you to dump the results of a kernelpop run to a digestible json file for later processing.
 So far, I have just implemented the `json` dump, but I will work on an XML version if it is requested.

+### Process for adding kernel vulnerability windows: [ should write a scraper ]

+* google: CVE-XXXX-XXXX "ubuntu"

+    * click the canonical link (https://people.canonical.com/~ubuntu-security/cve/2016/CVE-XXXX-XXXX.html)

+    * click all linked advisories at usn.ubuntu.com and parse info

+* google: CVE-XXXX-XXXX "debian"

+    * security-tracker.debian.org link (https://security-tracker.debian.org/tracker/CVE-XXXX-XXXX)

+        * pull information from the bottom of the page that relates to the patched versions for the specific cve

 ---